 “Bioaccumulation means net result of uptake, transformation and elimination of a substance in an organism due to all routes of exposure (i.e. air, water, sediment/soil and food).”

-The aquatic environment hazard classification of all copper forms considered bioavailability through the use of transformation-dissolution data, as described in GHS Annex 9 (UN, 2017).
-Copper does not bioaccumulate because it is an essential element: tissue concentrations in organisms are well-regulated, and the bioconcentration factor decreases with increasing copper exposure.
-In addition, all three forms of copper metal were considered rapidly removable from the water column.
-The concept of a metal being “rapidly removable” from the water column has not yet been accepted by all jurisdictions, nor has the conclusion that copper metal should be considered rapidly removable from the water column for the purpose of GHS hazard classification.
-Various international bodies are conducting ongoing discussions that aim to reach an agreed-upon approach to assessing the persistence and degradability of metals, based on the best available science, for the purposes of classifying their environmental hazards.
+The aquatic environment hazard classification of all copper forms considered bioavailability through the use of transformation/dissolution data, as described in GHS Annex 9 (UN, 2019).
+Copper does not bioaccumulate because it is an essential element: tissue concentrations in organisms are well regulated, and the bioconcentration factor decreases with increasing copper exposure.
+In addition, both forms of copper metal were considered rapidly removable from the water column.
+The concept that a metal may undergo rapid environmental transformation and removal (as equivalent to the degradability of organic substances) has not yet been accepted by all jurisdictions, nor has the conclusion that copper ions undergo rapid environmental transformation and removal.

 Copper massive is classified as an Acute Aquatic Toxicity Category 3 hazard.
-Copper powder is classified as an Acute Aquatic Toxicity Category 1 (M factor = 1) and Chronic Aquatic Toxicity Category 3 hazard.
-Finally, coated copper flakes are classified as an Acute Aquatic Toxicity Category 1 (M factor = 10) and Chronic Aquatic Toxicity Category 2 hazard.
-Table 4.13 of the report summarizes these hazard classifications and presents the GHS hazard statement codes, when applicable.
-Tables 4.4 (copper massive), 4.
-7 (copper powder), and 4.10 (coated copper flakes) of the report also present summaries of the justifications for each classification.
+Copper powder is classified as an Acute Aquatic Toxicity Category 1 (M factor = 1) and a Chronic Aquatic Toxicity Category 2 hazard.
+Table 4.10 of the report summarizes these hazard classifications and presents the GHS hazard statement codes, when applicable.
+Tables 4.4 (copper massive) and 4.7 (copper powder) of the report also present summaries of the justifications for each classification.

 Table 4.13 Summary of GHS Environmental Hazard Classifications for Copper Metal Forms